fortynachos/cornellfencingv4/README.md

 npm run deploy
 ```

 This will push the contents of the `app` directory to Github pages.
 It will take a few minutes for the updated site to be live.
+GH Pages caches, so you may need to clear your browser cache before you see the updates.